Skip to main content

 Retirees

-If you're a retiree with an OEBB medical or vision plan and you become eligible for Medicare (except for ESRD-related eligibility), your OEBB coverage must end on the last day of the month before your Medicare starts.
+If you're a retiree with an OEBB medical or vision plan and you become eligible for Medicare (except for End-stage Renal Disease (ESRD)-related eligibility), your OEBB coverage must end on the last day of the month before your Medicare starts.

 • You must report your Medicare coverage to OEBB and your former employer within 31 days.

-• Not reporting on time may count as fraud and lead to retroactive termination of your benefits.
+Not reporting this information with 31 days may count as fraud and lead to retroactive termination of your benefits.

 If your covered dependents also become eligible for Medicare, their OEBB medical or vision coverage must end unless: